ancazugo/agrosaviaCoding/Coding_Assignment_ACZG.md

 ## 3 Nextflow Workflow

-For this analysis, a new process was added to the `main.nf` file which used the sistr library on every fasta file, just like the previous process did with seqsero2.
-Unfortunately, the job never ran until completion due to configuration errors of nextflow on my local machine.
+For this analysis, a new process was added to the `main.nf` file which used the `sistr` library on every `.fasta` file, just like the previous process did with `seqsero2`.
+The presentation is a available in this [Google Slides link](https://docs.google.com/presentation/d/1xDmGo9-1XUkCAiLUDV77ZcOkvCF1ys_1Kt0CLyDK1Zw/edit?usp=sharing).